-Luxuriant natural tropical forest blends with scenic volcanic features of great scientific interest in this national park centered on the 1,342 m (4,400 ft) high volcano known as Morne Trois Pitons.
+Luxuriant natural tropical forest blends with scenic volcanic features in this national park, centered on the 1,342 m (4,400 ft) high volcano known as Morne Trois Pitons.

-Features within the part include the Valley of Desolation, a region of boiling mud ponds and small geysers; the Boiling Lake, Titou Gorge, and Emerald Pool.
+Features within the park include the Valley of Desolation, a region of boiling mud ponds and small geysers; the Boiling Lake, Titou Gorge, and Emerald Pool.

 Together with the richest biodiversity in the Lesser Antilles, Morne Trois Pitons National Park presents a rare combination of natural features of World Heritage value.